ODR versus night setback thermostats

 2012 Compliance

 On September first of 2012 the code changed.
 A boiler reset will be required on all boiler installations.
 Although this does not necessarily mean Outdoor reset using an OD sensor, I believe its use will become more commonplace at that time.
-This means that to maximize the fuel savings, OD reset parameters should be dialed in properly.
+This means that to maximize fuel savings, OD reset parameters should be properly dialed in.

 Night setback in conjunction with ODR

 When discussing fuel savings, this is normally not a good combination due to reduced water temperature in the baseboard.
 The recovery time may take hours and become very uncomfortable during the wait.
-Many ODR controls now have what we call a boost feature.
+Many ODR controls now feature a boost function.
 This means the ODR will override the lower heating water temperatures by normally 10f at a time.
 This boost feature works on a timer.
 Every time the timer times out, it will raise the boiler water temperature by 10F, until it hits the boiler's high limit.
-The downside of this feature is in multiple zone systems or slow reacting systems like radiant floor heating or cast iron radiation.
+The downside of this feature is that it may not be suitable for multiple zone systems or slow-reacting systems, such as radiant floor heating or cast iron radiation.
 The boost feature will always raise the system water temperature, as it does not distinguish between thermostat temperature recovery, prolonged heat demands, or overlapping zone demands.

 Disclaimer: The information found on this website is for informational purposes only.
 All preventive maintenance, service, and installations should be reviewed on a per-job basis.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
 Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property, or bodily injury from applied information found on this website, as a professional should review it.